Homemade Glazed Donut Recipe

 Why do I need to chill the dough?

-Chilling the donut dough also allows the donuts to keep their shape so much better, and gets them nice and fluffy.
-But if you don’t have time to chill the dough, I have another great donut recipe: Beth’s Famous Glazed Yeast Donuts that comes out almost just like these and it does not need the chilling time that this recipe does.
-I’d recommend making that recipe if you are in a hurry to get your donuts in your belly.
+And, if you don’t have time to chill the dough, Beth’s Famous Glazed Yeast Donuts turn out almost just like these and it does not need the chilling time that this recipe does.
+I’d recommend making that recipe if you are in a hurry to get donuts in your belly.

 Prep: 2 hours